maxmilton/microdoc/docs/configuration.md

 An optional callback function that's called after a route has finished rendering in the browser.

-We use it in these docs to trigger code syntax highlighting using [Prism.js](https://github.com/PrismJS/prism).
+We use it in these docs to trigger code syntax highlighting using [Prism.js](https://github.com/PrismJS/prism) and our [Prism plugin](plugins/prism.md).
 See [our index.html](https://github.com/maxmilton/microdoc/blob/master/docs/index.html) (or view the source of this page!).

 ### `title`